-CHANGES OR MODIFICATIONS: Pursuant to Section 17958 of the State of California Health and Safety Code, the governing body of the City of Petaluma in its Ordinance adopting and amending the 2022 Edition of the California Fire Code, changes or modifies certain provisions of the California Building Standards Code as it pertains to the regulation of buildings used for human habitation.
-A copy of the text of such changes or modifications is attached.
+CHANGES OR MODIFICATIONS: Pursuant to Section 17958 of the State of California Health and Safety Code, the City Council of the City of Petaluma in its Ordinance no. N.C.S. adopting and amending the 2022 Edition of the California Fire Code, has modified certain provisions of the California Building Standards Code as it pertains to the regulation of buildings used for human habitation.
+Such modifications are contained in Ordinance N.C.S.

-FINDINGS: Pursuant to Sections 17958.5 and 17958.7(a) of the State of California Health and Safety Code, the governing body of the City of Petaluma has determined and finds that all the attached changes or modifications are needed and are reasonably necessary because of local climatic, geological and topographic conditions as discussed below.
+FINDINGS: Pursuant to Sections 17958.5 and 17958.7(a) of the State of California Health and Safety Code, the City Council of the City of Petaluma has determined and finds that all the modifications to the 2022 Edition of the California Fire Code are needed and are reasonably necessary because of local climatic, geological and topographic conditions as discussed below.